bookofproofs/bookofproofs.github.io/_sources/history/20th-century/werner-wendelin.md

 ### Mathematical Profile (Excerpt):
 * They settled in France and Wendelin was brought up there.
-* He has an older brother, Benjamin Werner, who was born in Munich in June 1966.
 * Benjamin Werner, an outstanding researcher in computer science, was, of course, also brought up in France.
 * Wendelin took French nationality at the age of nine.
 * After leaving the Lycée Franco-Allemand, it was to the Lycée Hoche, close to the Palace of Versailles, that Werner went to prepare for his university studies.